NeverStopGaming/.github/profile/README.md

 ---

 - 👋 Hello, we are the NeverStopGaming.net team.
-- 📁 We are working on a performance network
+- 📁 We're working on a powerful network like you've never seen before
 - 📢 We are always looking for active team members
 - 📫 You can reach us at NeverStopGaming.net/discord